 Choosing A Refractor

-You may decide after considering reflecting and refracting telescopes that the best option for you is a refracting telescope.
+After considering reflecting and refracting telescopes, you may decide that the best option for you is a refracting telescope.

 Choosing this type of telescope will allow you to do daytime viewing.
 Fitting your refracting telescope with an image rectifier will give you better daytime viewing.

-Another plus of using a refracting telescope is that you will be able to see the stars and planets in greater detail.
+Another plus of using a refracting telescope is that you will see the stars and planets in greater detail.
 A refracting telescope also allows you to see things in greater contrast, and you will see higher emissions of light through this kind of telescope.

 This is a great telescope to start with, as it will allow you to identify familiar stars easily.
 It is a brighter telescope than a reflecting telescope.